Effective estimation of entropy production with lacking data

 Let us focus on a Markov jump process with transition rate $w_{ij}$ from state $i$ to state $j$, in a stationary regime with steady-state probability $\rho_i$.
 If there is a coupling between equilibrium reservoirs and the system, for each forward transition between two states $i$ and $j$, denoted $(i,j)$, the backward evolution $(j,i)$ is possible.
 By defining fluxes $\phi_{ij} = \rho_i w_{ij}$, the mean entropy production rate is written~\cite{maes03_1,seifert2012stochastic,peliti2021stochastic} as

-The system is in equilibrium only if all currents are zero, that is $\phi_{ij}=\phi_{ji}$ for every pair $\{i,j\}$.
-Experimentally, fluxes $\phi_{ij}$ are estimated by counting the number of transitions between states $i$ and $j$ in a sufficiently long time interval $t$.
+The system is in equilibrium only if all currents are zero, that is, $\phi_{ij}=\phi_{ji}$ for every pair $\{i,j\}$.
+Experimentally, fluxes $\phi_{ij}$ are estimated by counting the transitions between states $i$ and $j$ in a sufficiently long time interval $t$.

-The challenge we focus on is the evaluation of the entropy production rate with experimental data missing the observation of one or more backward transitions---any null flux makes \eqref{eq:epr} inapplicable.
+The challenge we focus on is evaluating the entropy production rate with experimental data missing the observation of one or more backward transitions---any null flux makes \eqref{eq:epr} inapplicable.
+This situation is encountered in a vast class of idealized mesoscopic systems such as totally asymmetric exclusion processes \cite{derrida2007non}, directed percolation \cite{Takeuchi2007directed}, spontaneous emission in a zero-temperature environment \cite{penocchio2021nonequilibrium}, enzymatic reactions \cite{reuveni2014role}, perfect resetting \cite{mori2023entropy}.
 A first solution to this problem involves replacing each unobserved transition $\phi_{ij}$ by a fictitious rate $\phi_{ij} \sim t^{-1}$ scaling with the observation time.
 Intuitively, this corresponds to assuming that no transition was observed during a time $t$ because its flux was barely lower than $t^{-1}$.
 A Bayesian approach refines this simple argument, proposing the optimized assumption $\phi_{ij} \simeq (\rho_j/\rho_i) /t$ for null fluxes in unidirectional transitions \cite{zeraati2012entropy}.
 Hence, it allows us to estimate the entropy production directly from \eqref{eq:epr}.